Fourth of July in Ocean Shores

 • Police Department will have additional units from various departments including Ocean Shores Police Department staff.

-• Fire Department will have additional firemen from various departments including Ocean Shores Fire Department staff.
+• Fire Department will have additional firefighters from various departments including Ocean Shores Fire Department staff.

 • State Parks will have units on the beach.

-• Community Emergency Resource Team (CERT) will have members on the beach.
+• Grays Harbor Auxiliary Volunteer Emergency Resource Team (AVERT) will have members on the beach.

 • Public Works employees emptying litter control areas.